conoro/hugo.conoroneill.com/content/post/tre-cime-di-lavaredo-a-european-wonder-hiding-in-plain-sight.md

 ![Drei Zinnen](/images/2021/10/tcl_social_share.jpg)

 His thesis is that many thousands of people go there every year, take a selfie, have a drink and head home without hiking around it to see the full impact of how amazing the peaks and surroundings are.
 The movie then takes a strange turn and decides to recreate the first ascent of Tre Cime/Drei Zinnen in 1869, by Paul Grohmann, with actors/climbers in period-appropriate clothing and climbing gear.
 It was all very low budget and clunky and terrifying, given their gear.
-It progresses to show each of the major achievements on the peaks since then, including the the still-shocking 2002 free solo of the north face.
+It progresses to show each of the major achievements on the peaks since then, including the still-shocking 2002 free solo of the north face.
 It's a fantastic informative documentary and you should seek it out.

 ## Step 1 - Find the right country
 Later that evening I told Catherine about it and how "we should go there sometime".
 At this point I still didn't know where "there" was.